illinois-ceesd/mirgecom/doc/running.rst

   could not obtain cache lock--delete '.cache/pyopencl/pyopencl-compiler-cache-v2-py3.8.3.final.0/lock' if necessary

-In order to avoid the slowdowns and warnings, users can direct PyOpenCL to create cache files in directories that are private to each rank by using the ``XDG_CACHE_HOME`` environment variable.
+In order to avoid the slowdowns and warnings, users can direct the packages to create cache files in directories that are private to each rank by using the ``XDG_CACHE_HOME`` environment variable, such as in the following example.

 .. code::